daussho/0storage/README.md

 A (not really) rest interface for [SleekDB](https://github.com/rakibtg/SleekDB).
 Built for who that want to rapid prototyping without doing backend.

 ## How to use
+1. Clone this repository on your local machine
+2. Run on php webserver
+`php -S localhost:port`

-All operation use `POST request`.
+All operation use `HTTP POST request`.

-Basic required parameter, must be sent on every request:
+Basic required parameter, must be sent on every request.

     Example: